I’D ALWAYS KNOWN I’D BE A DOCTOR; THAT MY CALLING WAS TO HEAL, TO NURTURE AND TO CARE FOR MY FELLOW MAN.

 And so I chose to dance the Bachata of Life.

-There would still be diagnoses to be given, and treatment plans to be decided, but I could do this with as much compassion, and caring and feeling as I could.
+There would still be diagnosed to be given, and treatment plans to be decided, but I could do this with as much compassion, and caring and feeling as I could.